ROHITJAIND/EX-5-Creating-Triggers-using-PL-SQL/README.md

-# Ex.
-No: 5 Creating Triggers using PL/SQL
+# Ex-05 Creating Triggers using PL/SQL

 ### AIM: To create a Trigger using PL/SQL.